Rising Chinese module prices will be ‘short-term’, says Rystad Energy

 The cost of Chinese solar module manufacturing will rise in the first half of 2026, though module prices may fall again before the end of the year, according to a solar researcher from Rystad Energy.

 Production costs for Chinese manufacturers will rise due to a combination of factors, including policy changes and the market prices of polysilicon and silver, said Marius Mordal Bakke, vice president of solar research at Rystad Energy.
-He was speaking this morning on a webinar hosted by PV technical consultancy Sinovoltaics,
+He was speaking this morning on a webinar hosted by PV and BESS technical consultancy Sinovoltaics,

 This article requires Premium SubscriptionBasic (FREE) Subscription